pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 ## *42 starts*

-*ndlr;* 42 is the answer to life the universe and everything
+*ndlr;* 42 is the answer to life, the universe and everything.

 ```bash
 $ pm2 start app.js           # Start app.js